DamianSuess/Learn.PrismAvaloniaOutlookish/readme.md

 # Learn Prism.Avalonia

-Get your feet wet with Prism.Avalonia v7.2 with this sample Modular Prism app.
+Get your feet wet with AvaloniaUI and [Prism.Avalonia](https://github.com/AvaloniaCommunity/Prism.Avalonia) v7.2 Modules with this sample 4-panel application.

 This project uses the following technologies